 Kirby told Weiner that after Adams refused to testify at Weiner’s trial, Adams was brought to jail to await transfer back to prison.
 While there, Adams was Kirby’s cellmate.
 Kirby said Adams revealed that he had hired two Mexican men to kill Evans and chop up the body.
 Kirby said that Adams was angry because the body bags were dumped too close to businesses and were supposed to be dropped further inland to reduce the chance of being discovered.
 Kirby said Adams ridiculed the police investigation saying, “I did the murder, but they got someone else.”

 Weiner’s attorney then filed a motion for a new trial, citing the statements of Kirby.
 On April 1, 1994, following a hearing where Kirby testified to his conversation with Adams, Weiner was granted a new trial.
 The judge noted that a psychiatrist had examined Kirby at the request of prosecutors handling the movie theater shooting and that the psychiatrist had found Kirby to be “compulsively honest.”

 The prosecution appealed the ruling, but the California Court of Appeals refused to overturn the order in September 1995.

-Coyne also discovered that prior to Weiner’s first trial, a blood spatter expert told the prosecution that all four drops came from the same source--information that had not been provided to Weiner's defense attorney.
-Coyne presented the new evidence to the prosecution and asked that the case be dismissed.
+Coyne also discovered that prior to Weiner’s first trial, a blood spatter expert told the prosecution that all four drops came from the same source--information that had not been provided to Weiner's defense attorney at trial.
+Armed with this information, Coyne asked the prosecution to dismiss the case.

 The prosecution refused and offered Weiner a deal to plead guilty to manslaughter and receive an 11-year prison sentence.
 Weiner refused the deal, maintaining his innocence.